Montana State University Billings Scholarships – Inquire at the Office of International Studies

 Competitive students should agree to assist the Office of International Studies in marketing efforts on campus prior to and after the completion of a study abroad; and create a study abroad video or presentation of your experience and be prepared to present upon returning to MSUB.

-For MSUB students studying abroad at an institute of higher education OR to international students attending MSU BILLINGS.
+For MSUB students studying abroad at an institute of higher education OR to international students attending MSUB.
 One award of $625 is granted per academic year.
 Eligible applicants must maintain at least a 3.0 GPA and be enrolled in a minimum of nine credits while receiving the scholarship.

 U.S. Government Sponsored Scholarships